Laurie Cramer, Executive Director

 Andrew Krieger is the Communications Coordinator at the Autism Society of Greater Akron.
 Andrew earned his Master of Arts in public relations from Kent State University in 2015, where he also served as a Graduate Assistant.
 Andrew previously worked for G2G Consulting LLC in Washington, D.C. as a Government Affairs Assistant, and is responsible for managing social media, graphic design and press relations at ASGA.

-Andrew currently resides in Aurora with his Yorkie/Shih Tzu named Diego.
+Andrew currently resides in Ohio City with his Yorkie/Shih Tzu named Diego.